quickwit-oss/tantivy/sstable/README.md

 range\_derivation := RangeStartDelta - (1 << (RangeStartNBits-1));
 range\_start := range\_prediction + range\_derivation

-the same computation can be done for ordinal
+The same computation can be done for ordinal.

+Note that `range_derivation` can take negative value. `RangeStartDelta` is just its translation to a positive range.

 ## SingleBlockSStable

-The format used for the index is meant to be compact, however it has a constant cost of arround 70 bytes, which isn't negligible for a table containing very few keys.
+The format used for the index is meant to be compact, however it has a constant cost of around 70 bytes, which isn't negligible for a table containing very few keys.
 To limit the impact of that constant cost, single block sstable omit the Fst and BlockAddrStore from their index.
 Instead a block with first ordinal of 0, range start of 0 and range end of IndexOffset